biazhong/test/files/A Demo Application.md

 ### 2.1 GSP
 The screenshot below displays the PyPRS GUI during GSP execution:

-The performance of GSP on this problem is summarized in the table below, which reports the Probability of Correct Selection (PCS), Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the five metrics.
+After using GSP to solve the problem, the results are summarized in the table below, which reports the Probability of Correct Selection (PCS), Wall-Clock Time, Total Simulation Time, Total Sample Size, Utilization, and the 95% confidence intervals for the five metrics.
 Note that when calculating the PCS, if the mean selected best alternative is within $\delta$ to that of the true best alternative, we count it as a correct selection.
 | Metric                    | Value       | 95% Confidence Interval |
 |---------------------------|-------------|-------------------------|
 | PCS                       | [Value]     | [Lower, Upper]          |